 Neat clumps of palmate leaves, with upturned cups of creamy-yellow flowers in spring.
 Often has second flush of flowers later in summer.
 Forms cotton wool seed heads in midsummer.

 Snowdrop Anemone.
 Like a dwarf version of the white Japanese Anemone, flowering off and on from spring.
 Quite a vigorous spreader.
-Harmful if eaten.
+Ready in May.

 Anemone ‘Wild Swan’